This information is only relevant to employers and employees in the WA state industrial relations system.

-New provisions commenced to increase employee protections and assist in combatting wage theft.
+New provisions commenced in June 2022 to increase employee protections and assist in combatting wage theft.

 The Industrial Relations Act 1979 prohibits an employer from taking damaging action against an employee because the employee is able to make an employment-related inquiry or complaint to their employer or another person or organisation.

 - dismissing an employee, altering an employee’s position to their disadvantage, refusing to promote or transfer an employee, or injuring an employee in their employment with the employer or another person (or threatening to do any of these things); and

 - refusing to employ a prospective employee, or discriminating against a prospective employee, in their proposed terms and conditions of employment (or threatening to do either of these things).